Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-17-R-is-for-Art.md

 <p style="text-align: center; font-style: italic;">Nantucket Island, rendered with R.</p>

-Admittedly, flat regions like Nantucket Island don't lend themselves to exciting 3D renderings (there's just not a lot of the 3rd dimension going on).
-But for more mountainous regions, things can look much more interesting, while also being more  helpful for Jim.
+Admittedly, flat regions like Nantucket Island don't lend themselves to exciting 3D renderings.
+You can see some texture, but there's just not a lot of the third dimension going on.
+For more mountainous regions, things can look more interesting (while also being more  helpful for Jim).

 To demonstrate this, I generated 3D topography for one of Salt Lake City's more popular hikes - the Living Room Trail.
 It has approximately 1,000 feet of elevation gain, as opposed to Nantucket Island's meager 30.

 See below for the code used to generate the rendering.
-I've broken the process into:
+In general, the process is as follows:
-- Installing the necessary packages
+1. Install the necessary packages
-- Setting up the region (coordinates and area of location to be visualized)
+2. Set up the region (coordinates and area of location to be visualized)
-- Setting the plot resolution
+3. Set the plot resolution
-- Downloading the region's elevation data and transforming it to Rayshader's liking.
+4. Download the region's elevation data and transform it to Rayshader's liking
-- Adding a satellite image overlay of the region.
+5. Add a satellite image overlay of the region (optional, but cool)
-- Finally, rendering the final scene (in this case, a rotating "flyover" video of the region)
+6. Render the final scene (in this case, a rotating "flyover" video of the region)

-The full, uninterrupted code can be found on my GitHub [here](https://github.com/Patrick-DeBiasse/Topography-Visualizations)
+The full, uninterrupted code can be found on my GitHub [here](https://github.com/Patrick-DeBiasse/Topography-Visualizations).

-**Install packages**:
+**Load packages**:

 ``` r
 library(rayshader) #3D plotting.